Waddy Point beachfront (tent site) camping area

 Camp site surface: grass and sand

-Open fires: Permitted in QPWS&P-provided fire rings only (refer to map).
-No fires are permitted at Waddy Point when QPWS&P fire prohibition or local fire bans are imposed—check the K'gari (Fraser Island) Conditions Report.
+Open fires: Permitted in QPWS provided fire rings only (refer to map).
+No fires are permitted at Waddy Point when QPWS fire prohibition or local fire bans are imposed—check the K'gari Conditions Report.
 If you intend to use one of the fire rings, you must bring your own clean, untreated firewood.
-It is illegal to collect firewood—including leaves and twigs for kindling—in the Recreation Area.
-Also see: Bushfire safety
+It is illegal to collect firewood—including leaves and twigs for kindling—in the recreation area.
+Read: Bushfire safety

 Generators: not permitted